Whale (film): Cast

 The film features eminent Bulgarian comic actors.
 Kaloyanchev, Panov and Partsalev are in theirs best.
 Unfortunately Whale is the last film for the Tsvyatko Nikolov.
 He died shortly when the film was released in 1970.
 In some episodes we can see the director Vasilev's wife the actress Valentina Borisova.
 The acting of the memorable Grigor Vachkov should be also pointed out.
 It is known that one of the fishermen in the ship around Vachkov was his wife's brother in the real life.

 Response

 A reported 599,350 admissions were recorded for the film in cinemas throughout Bulgaria.
 Taking into consideration that, because of the censorship, it was released in small cinema halls with no advertisement the film Whale attracted considerable audience.

 After the liberation in 1989/90 the film was at first broadcast on the Bulgarian National Television.
-Naturally, it gave rise to a broad interest and took his due place among the Bulgarian notable films of those years.
+Naturally, it gave rise to a broad interest and took his due place among the notable Bulgarian films of those years.
 Subsequently, during the 2000s, it was released on DVD.

 The film was subsumed among the 50 golden Bulgarian films in the book by the journalist Pencho Kovachev.
 The book was published in 2008 by "Zahariy Stoyanov" publishing house.